amirbawab/EasyCC-CPP/syntax/README.md

 NONTERMINL : 'TERMINAL'
 ```

-* A vertical bar followed by a set of non-terminals or one trminal
+* A vertical bar followed by a set of non-terminals or one terminal
 ```
 | NONTERMINAL NONTERMINAL NONTERMINAL ...
 ```